Nikon D810 vs Pentax K-70

 Studio photographers will appreciate that the Nikon D810 (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the D810 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D810 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D810 and K-70 can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Pentax K-70 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D810 and the Pentax K-70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.